NVIDIA-AI-Blueprints/ambient-healthcare-agents/README.md

 For a streamlined cloud deployment experience, you can deploy the Ambient Healthcare Agents developer example on NVIDIA Brev using a preconfigured GPU Environment Template (Launchable) [here](http://brev.nvidia.com).

+### Why Choose NVIDIA Brev?

+- **One-Click Deployment**: Pre-configured GPU environments with automatic setup
+- **Managed Infrastructure**: No need to manage servers or GPU clusters
+- **Secure Access**: Built-in secure tunneling for web interface access
+- **Flexible Resources**: Choose from H100, A100, and other GPU configurations
+- **Cost-Effective**: Pay only for actual usage time

 ---

 ## Ethical Considerations